 Brandywine Battlefield Park

-Nearby is the house in which the Marquis de Lafayette stayed prior to the battle, the home of a wealthy farmer, Gideon Gilpin, whose property was pillaged by the British in the wake of the battle.
-The Visitors Center shows a video of the battle and its aftermath.
+Nearby, visitors can find the house in which the Marquis de Lafayette stayed prior to the battle, the home of a wealthy farmer, Gideon Gilpin, whose property was pillaged by the British in the wake of the battle.

-Make certain to see Gen. Lafayette’s quarters, the Gilpin house, particularly its kitchen and cooking items from the 18th Century.
+Make certain to see General Lafayette’s quarters, the Gilpin house, particularly its kitchen and cooking items from the 18th Century.